vmthanh/vmthanh.github.io/about.md

 Nice to meet you!

 My name is Vo-Minh Thanh.
 I'm a software engineer.
-My main working is about Android and web application.
+In the past, I was an Android and Web developer.
+But now, I decide to become an fulltime AI Engineer.

 Currently, I'm a Master student at [Sejong University](http://sejong.ac.kr/) in South Korea.
-My interests are about Computer Vision, 3D Face Resconstruction and Deep Learning.
+My interests are about Computer Vision, 3D Face Resconstruction, Machine Learning and Deep Learning.

 In my spare time, I'm also a blogger loving to share my thoughts with everyone.